I took an at-home fertility test at 28 years old, and here’s what I uncovered about my fertility status.

 In February of 2017, I made the decision to have my Skyla IUD removed after experiencing some unexplained symptoms like brain fog, increased anxiety, moodiness, and an overall disconnect with my body.

-Since that time, my husband and I have very seriously considered starting our family, but I always had this deep fear that I wouldn’t be able to get pregnant after the years I spent abusing my body with synthetic hormones.
+Since that time, my husband and I have very seriously considered starting our family, but I always had this deep fear that I wouldn’t get pregnant after the years I spent abusing my body with synthetic hormones.

 Whether these worries were rational or not, I couldn’t seem to shake my feelings, and I felt I needed to get more data on my current hormone status before we ventured down the road to pregnancy.